keisen/tf-keras-vis/README.md

 **[NOTE]**
 If you have ever used [keras-vis](https://github.com/raghakot/keras-vis), you may feel that tf-keras-vis is similar with keras-vis.
-Actually tf-keras-vis derived from keras-vis, and both provided visualization algorisms are almost the same.
+Actually tf-keras-vis derived from keras-vis, and both provided visualization methods are almost the same.
 But please notice that tf-keras-vis APIs does NOT have compatibility with keras-vis.

-### Guids
+### Guides (ToDo)

+* Visualizing multiple attention or activation images at once utilizing batch-system of model
-* Define loss functions
+* Define various loss functions
 * Visualizing attentions with multiple inputs models
 * Visualizing attentions with multiple outputs models
 * Advanced loss functions